 Learning about herniated disc treatment options

-If you are suffering from a herniated disc, you are likely focused on the treatment options available for pain relief.
+If you are suffering from symptoms related to a herniated disc, you are likely focused on treatment that can help you find lasting pain relief.

-There are a wide variety of herniated disc treatment options available, and most patients find that they have to try different combinations of therapies before finding one that is effective.
-While surgery is one treatment option, it is often reserved as a last-resort plan and considered only after several months of nonsurgical treatments has been attempted without success or in emergency cases.
+There are a wide variety of herniated disc treatment options available and often patients find they have to try different combinations of therapies before finding one that is effective.
+While surgery is one treatment option, it is typically reserved as a last resort and considered only after several months of nonsurgical treatments have been attempted without success or in rare emergency cases.

 Conservative and alternative treatments

-Many physicians will first recommend conservative treatments to help relieve the symptoms of a herniated disc, such as:
+Many doctors will first recommend conservative treatments to help relieve the symptoms of a herniated disc, such as:

 - Physical therapy

 - Corticosteroid injections

 - Gentle stretching

 Some patients find that supplementing their prescribed treatment plan with alternative therapies proves more effective for pain relief.
 While not fully accepted by the modern mainstream medical community, the following alternative treatments may be options for you: